fmitra/authenticator/docs/api_v1.md

 Verify ownership of an address by submitting an OTP code.
 This is the follow up step to `api/v1/contact/check-address`.
 Verified addresses are enabled as an OTP delivery channel by default unless the client explicitly requests otherwise.
+On success, a refreshed JWT token will be returned to the user.

 * Request (application/json)